jschhie/Airline-Reservation-System/README.md

 #### Input CSV File Formatting
 The very first line must state the total number of flights, *k*, for this airline reservation system.
 The subsequent *k* lines specify each flight's associated flight number, origin, destination, and plane dimensions.
 Note that only the flight numbers need to be unique.

-The table below summarizes and exemplifies the formatting.
+The table below summarizes and demonstrates the formatting.
 | Line # | Value(s) | Example | Extra Notes |
 | :------: | :-------- | :----------- | :--------|
 | 1 | Number of flights in total |  ```4```| Single Integer, *k* |